 Fortunately, Eric arms himself with his mother’s own knife and warns her to stay away.
 Tara tries to convince him that she’s still his mom, but he doesn’t buy it and proceeds to stab her in the chest.
 Because it was made of silver, it cures her of her vampirism.
 With her dying energy, she sees the horror of what she just did to her friend Carol and tearfully apologizes to her son before she bursts into flames and completely dies.

 With the flashbacks over, Blade takes out that same knife and explains that his own inner darkness is him slaying his own mom as his first vampire kill, but at least he was able to see his true mother if only for a very brief moment.
 Eric then relates his parental tragedy to Makoto’s by telling her that they both have their own demons that they’ll never outrun, but it’ll make them stronger moving forward and fight their own inner darkness.
 A short time later, Blade thanks Capt.
-MacRae for helping him get this far before Makoto tells him that she’ll join him since she’s still a vampire hunter.
+MacRae for helping him get this far before Makoto says that she’ll join him since she’s still a vampire hunter.

 While Blade frees the captured women, his true plan is set in motion as Makoto and Razor drive into the Mandurugos’ mansion and fight off the henchmen.
 After she acquires one of their automatic guns, she and the dog get a reasonable distance away before she opens fire on the vehicle.
 She manages to hit the numerous gas tanks on the truck and make it blow up in order to take care of the thugs.